digitallyamar/CSS-Notes/README.md

 			- Refer to Flexbox docs and books to learn more about these miscellaneous properties.

 	- Flex-Flow: It is a shorthand property for Flex-Direction and Flex-Wrap properties.

+	- Align-Self: This property specifies the alignment for the selected item inside a Flex container.
+			It overrides the default align-items property.

 ## CSS Grid